 The gross aggregate winner was Kerry Steicke of Mount Barker, with a +22 total from her best four scores.

-The winners for the day were Ann Richardson-Newton of Denmark, who won the grass greens nett with 73, and Serene Syred of Bolgart who won the sane greens with 74.
+The winners for the day were Ann Richardson-Newton of Denmark, who won the grass greens nett with 73, and Serena Syred of Bolgart who won the sand greens with 74.

 Colleen Hipper (Geraldton) with the May Stillman Cup – Best 4 Nett Scores